20 years ago, learning or training online seemed far-fetched and luxurious. Today, it’s almost a necessity.

 Translation – your online course platform needs a strong foundation to sustain for a long time.

-There are several advantages of using an open-source platform like WordPress, as opposed to a SaaS model that only allows you to host, create, and sell courses.
+But, there are several advantages of using an open-source platform like WordPress, as opposed to a SaaS model that only allows you to host, create, and sell courses.
 These include –

 - User-friendly platform